An unbalanced bite not only makes speaking and chewing more difficult, it can also cause persistent jaw pain, inflammation, and headaches.

 Enhanced Quality of Life

 If you suffer from the debilitating symptoms of TMJ disorder, you know how they can affect your mood, prevent you from participating in certain activities, and undermine your overall quality of life.
-TMD treatment can reduce or even eliminate these symptoms, allowing you to enjoy life to the fullest.
+Temporomandibular disorder treatment can reduce or even eliminate these symptoms, allowing you to enjoy life to the fullest.

 There are many therapies available to ease your discomfort...